Remote Employee Time Tracking: How to Manage Your Remote Staff

 In today’s digital world working from home is becoming more of a norm rather than a casualty.
 In fact, a study conducted in 23 countries around the world found that 56 percent of interviewed businesses allow remote working - which proves the rise in popularity of remote working.
 Additionally, companies that allow remote working face 25 percent less turnover than companies who do not - a favorable situation for both employers and employees.
 Remote employee time tracking allows businesses to lower their operating costs, while employees enjoy working from the comfort of their homes.

 That same study also reveals that 52 percent of employees choose remote working at least once a week.
 This information shows how important it is for you as a business owner or manager to keep up with these changing trends.
 Although this is not the preference of every employee, as some feel more motivated working in an office space, remote working is still something you need to take into consideration.

 Major contributors that allow remote working to be productive are employee management systems.
-We have already talked about the importance of employee management system s, so check it out if you are interested in learning more about the benefits they provide to businesses.
+We have already talked about the importance of the employee management systems, so check it out if you are interested in learning more about the benefits they provide to businesses.

 Implementing a Remote System: Where Should You Start?

 Whenever a new member joins the team, you should provide some guidance to them in terms of expectations, surroundings, and introduction to other team members.
 This can be done by creating an orientation program that is accessible by all new employees, especially remote ones.